Sitecore-Hackathon/2019-Vision/documentation/README.md

 - The following popup appears asking you if you wish to overwrite the default page under Content Manager,click yes.

+**Note: We only added a reference to a custom js file in the default page..
+For future releases, we are planning to change that.**

 ![overwrite](images/overwrite.png?raw=true "overwrite")

 - You are all set now!